This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Instructions

-• Spread in a small casserole dish and bake for 20-25 minutes until heated through and bubbly.
-Serve with a slice baguette or tortilla chips.
+- Spread the crab mixture into the prepared baking dish and bake for 20-25 minutes until heated through and bubbling around the edges.
+Serve with a sliced baguette or tortilla chips.

 Video